 - Extension: amplified challenge, e.g. Curriculum Support Booklet activities

 - Enrichment: deep challenge, e.g. Enrichment Day activities

 - Overarching: cohesive challenge, e.g. Internationalism activities

-- Excellence: examination challenge, e.g. GCSE, IB, AS and A2
+- Excellence: examination challenge, e.g. GCSE, and A2

 - Ancillary: complementary challenge, e.g. extra-curricular activities